daniel-tsonkov/daniel-tsonkov/README.md

 - 👋 Hi, I’m Daniel Tsonkov
 - 👀 I’m interested in JavaScript and automation QA
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- <!---💞️ I’m looking to collaborate on ...--->
-- 📫 How to reach me email: tsonkovd@gmail.com
+- 📫 How to reach me by email: tsonkovd@gmail.com
 - 🌐 My website is www.tsonkov.dev

 <!---